About Energy, Environmental & Chemical Engineering

 E44 EECE 535 Environmental Data Science

 Many of the grand challenges that we face today require understanding and manipulation of processes at the interface of natural and manmade environments.
 Oftentimes, such knowledge is acquired through data.
 Skills to effectively visualize and analyze data and build predictive models are valued across different sectors of the society.
 This is an application-driven course.
-Prerequisites: EECE 503 or equivalent, Math 217 or equivalent, EECE 503 or equivalent, and ESE 326 or equivalent; or permission of instructor.
+Prerequisites: L24 Math 217, E35 ESE 318 and (E35 ESE 326 or E60 ENGR 328) or graduate level standing or permission of instructor.

 View Sections